Neatware/SynaNN/README.md

-# SynaNet - Synaptic Neural Network
+# SynaNN - Synaptic Neural Network

 A Synaptic Neural Network (SynaNN) consists of synapses and neurons.
 Inspired by the research of biological synapses, we abstracted a synapse as a nonlinear function of two excitatory and inhibitory probabilities